keycloakify/keycloakify-starter/README.md

 # The CI workflow

 -   You need to manually allow GitHub Action to push on your repositroy.
 For this reason the initial setup will fail.
 You need to enabled permission and re-run failed job: [see video](https://user-images.githubusercontent.com/6702424/213480604-0aac0ea7-487f-491d-94ae-df245b2c7ee8.mov).
--   This CI is configured to publish [the app](https://starter.keycloakify.dev) and [the Storybook of the Keycloak theme](https://starter.keycloakify.dev/storybook) on [GitHub Pages](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L51-L76) and on [DockerHub](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L78-L123) (as ngnix based docker image).
+-   This CI is configured to publish [the app](https://starter.keycloakify.dev) on [GitHub Pages](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L51-L76) and on [DockerHub](https://github.com/codegouvfr/keycloakify-starter/blob/3617a71deb1a6544c3584aa8d6d2241647abd48c/.github/workflows/ci.yaml#L78-L123) (as a Ngnix based docker image).
 In practice you probably want one or the other but not both... or neither if you are just building a theme (and not a theme + an app).
     If you want to enable the CI to publish on DockerHub on your behalf go to repository `Settings` tab, then `Secrets` you will need to add two new secrets:
     `DOCKERHUB_TOKEN`, you Dockerhub authorization token.
     `DOCKERHUB_USERNAME`, Your Dockerhub username.